vekatze/neut/book/src/noetic-optimization.md

 The last one means, for example, the type of `y` in the example above is not `a` but `&a`.
 Similarly, The type of `ys` is not `list(a)`, but `&list(a)`.

-Note that, although the `y: &a` is unused in the code above, since `&a` is a noetic type, `y` isn't actually discarded, which is what we wanted.
+Note that, although the `y: &a` is unused in the code above, since `&a` is a noetic type, this `y` isn't discarded, which is what we wanted.

 ## Using a Noema: Incarnation